Biography

 Unbelievable Courage!
 Cobra pilot saves 4 lives | Larry Taylor Awarded the Medal of Honor

-Medal of Honor: The Larry Taylor Story
+How to earn a Medal of Honor: Captain Larry Taylor

 REMARKABLE BRAVERY: Larry Taylor 5 Years Before The Medal Of Honor